 - Two passport-size pictures of yourself (2inch x 2inch, white background, taken recently)

-- Your passport, valid for at least six more months from the date of entry and with at least two blank pages
+- Your passport, valid for at least six more months from the date of entry in Egypt and with at least two blank pages

 - Two photocopies of the personal information page of your passport